Students must complete a total of 180 credits.

 If you do not work in an environment where you will have the opportunity to see / examine all systems, then you will need to be able to take time to access such an environment.

 The module will enable the student to make informed judgements, problem solve and identify complex health needs and issues specific to an advanced clinical role.
 It covers pathophysiology, diagnostic reasoning and the application of specialist knowledge (e.g. rheumatology, haematology, hepatology) to general ACP practice.
 It runs in Semester 2 and is assessed with a portfolio and case study.

-If the student is from a profession that is legislatively able to prescribe, then they MUST undertake the non-medical prescribing course (PG cert) as part of this programme.
+If the student is from a profession that is legislatively able to prescribe, then they MUST undertake the non-medical prescribing course as part of this programme.
 Please see the non-medical prescribing course web page for further information.
-This is 60 credits (45 for pharmacists).
+This is a 45 credit course.

-If the student is not legislatively able to prescribe currently (e.g. paramedics) then they must make up the 60 credits from the wider DMU M level portfolio, using modules with a clinical / advanced practice focus.
+If the student is not legislatively able to prescribe currently (e.g. ODP) then they must make up the 45 credits from the wider DMU M level portfolio, using modules with a clinical / advanced practice focus.

 It is possible to exit the course without doing the dissertation (if the other modules are completed) and gain the award of PG Dip in Advanced clinical practice.
 A PG cert is also available if a student completes a physical examination module and a research module, but please note; this is NOT a PG cert Advanced Clinical Practice.